bbssppllvv/apple-docs-mcp-server/README.md

 Ask your AI assistant questions about Apple development:

+**API & Code examples:**
-- "Show me Core Data CloudKit synchronization examples"
+- "Show me SwiftUI animation code examples"
-- "How do I use SwiftUI @Observable property wrapper?"
+- "How do I use Core Data with CloudKit synchronization?"
 - "What's new in UIKit for iOS 26?"

-- "Find RealityKit documentation about entity components"
+**Design & HIG questions:**
+- "Apple's guidelines for button design in iOS apps"
+- "Best practices for navigation patterns on iPad"
+- "Accessibility requirements for app icons"

+**Natural language queries:**
+- "How to handle memory management in SwiftUI?"
+- "Best way to implement dark mode support"

-Your AI will search through Apple's documentation and provide answers with source links.
-For documents with code examples, your AI can extract those examples with explanations.
+Your AI searches through Apple's complete documentation and provides answers with source links.
+When documents contain code examples, your AI can extract those examples with full context and explanations.

 ## Key benefits

-**Complete coverage:** Contains everything from developer.apple.com plus WWDC transcripts.

-**Smart search:** Understands concepts and context, not just keyword matching.
+**Complete library:** This is the most comprehensive Apple developer documentation collection available.
+Everything Apple has published - API docs, WWDC transcripts, Human Interface Guidelines, code examples - all in one searchable database.

+**Natural language search:** Ask questions in plain English.
+No need to know exact API names or keywords.
+The search understands what you're trying to accomplish.

+**Code examples included:** Not just documentation text, but actual working code with explanations and context.

-**Fast responses:** All documents are processed locally.
-Search results appear in under a second.
+**Fast and local:** All documents are processed on your machine.
+Search results appear instantly without API calls.

-**Current information:** Includes the latest APIs and frameworks for all Apple platforms with complete WWDC 2025 content.
+**Always current:** Includes the latest APIs and frameworks for all Apple platforms with complete WWDC 2025 content.

 ## Troubleshooting